kawaraa/portfolio/README.md

 ### Todo

+- Add Language toggle on the bottom left corner of the screen
+- Add theme select in the navbar
 - Add a video ad with description as post
 - Add an attractive and content related background to every page
 - Store blogs in Github, Google Blog or in Google spreadsheet